openhwgroup/cva6/docs/01_cva6_user/PMP.rst

 ===
 The CVA6 includes a Physical Memory Protection (PMP) unit.
 The PMP is both statically and dynamically configurable.
-The static configuration is performed through the top level parameters ``ArianeCfg.NrPMPEntries``.
+The static configuration is performed through the top level parameters ``CVA6Cfg.NrPMPEntries``.
 The dynamic configuration is performed through the CSRs described in Control and Status Registers.
 A maximum of 16 PMP entries are supported.

-All PMP CSRs are always implemented, but CSRs (or bitfields of CSRs) related to PMP entries with number ``ArianeCfg.NrPMPEntries`` and above are hardwired to zero.
+All PMP CSRs are always implemented, but CSRs (or bitfields of CSRs) related to PMP entries with number ``CVA6Cfg.NrPMPEntries`` and above are hardwired to zero.
 All PMPs reset to zero.

 When the ``L`` (Lock) bit is set, PMPs are also enforced in M-mode.